swedenconnect/IETF-SVT/svt-pdf/draft-santesson-svt-pdf.md

 # SVT Claims {#svt-claims}

+## Profile

+When this profile is used the SigValidation object MUST contain a "profile" claim with the value "PDF".

 ## Signature Reference Data {#signature-reference-data}

 The SVT Signature object MUST contain a "sig_ref" claim (SigReference object) with the following elements: